ThugsFinance/cloiinkcoin.com/src/content/developers/docs/networks/index.md

 ### Testnets {#testnets-1}

-Wallets like MetaMask or MyEtherWallet will allow you to switch networks so you can test your apps using your test ETH.
+Wallets like MetaMask or MyEtherWallet will allow you to switch networks so you can test your apps using your test CLK.

 -->